Are you a fan of broad beans (or fava beans as they’re known in the majority of countries around the world)? Have you even tried them?

 Have you ever observed how a bean appears?
 I was enthralled the first time I saw it, checking my plants daily to see if there’d been a development overnight.
 Firstly the flowers open, then as they wither you’ll notice tiny little beanlets replacing them.
 The pods develop on the bottom of the plant first, so that’s where you’ll find them first.
 When they’re ripe for picking just twist them off the stems rather than pulling which will prevent an accidental stem snapping.
 As the plant continues to grow, more beans will appear, working their way upwards.

 Outside my bean plants never usually make it past waist height but this year in the polytunnel they were over six-foot tall – that’s a whole lotta beans!

 So once your beans are developing what then?
 How do you know when to harvest them?

-Would it surprise you that you can prepare a simple broad bean in five different ways?
+Would it surprise you that you can prepare a simple broad bean in at least five different ways?

 - Starting with a bean pod about a little finger in length, you can leave these whole, top and tail then add to stir fries, steam or add to stews.

 - As they grow larger, about middle finger length, slice them into 1cm pieces and cook – we usually steam and serve them as an accompanying veg.

 - Larger still, when you can see the bulges of the beans growing inside, split the pods open, remove the beans and add to salads, steam or become more adventurous with different bean recipes.

 - If you find the waxy outer shell of the beans too tough, you can split these open to reveal tiny little pea sized tender beans.
 The easiest way to do this is to put them into boiling water for a minute, then plunge into cold water and pull off the skins.
 I’ve watched a friend sit and double pod her broad beans in this way but I have to admit to taking the lazy option – serving them hot onto plates and the diner can choose whether they would like to take this fiddly option.